 If you answered yes to all of these questions, Shopify Basic is for you!

 … unless your store makes more than $16,333 in sales per month.

-At this point, the 0.3% transaction fee difference between Basic Shopify and Shopify (regular) means that you'll save money by opting for Shopify (regular).
+At this point, the 0.3% transaction fee difference between Shopify Basic and Shopify (regular) means you’ll save money by opting for Shopify (regular).

-- Do you need 3 to 5 staff accounts?
+- Do you need three to five staff accounts?

-- Is professional reporting sufficient — can you go without advanced reporting?
+- Is professional reporting sufficient (i.e., can you go without advanced reporting)?

 - Can you get by without showing real calculated shipping rates at the checkout?

 - Do you want to sell internationally?

 - Do you plan to sell products for the same prices when selling internationally?

 If you answered yes to all of these questions, sign up for Shopify (regular)!